-Made from Masa Harina (see separate entry), water, and salt, with no leavener, this Latin American version of bread is flattened out into thin circles anywhere from 6 to 10 inches (15 to 25 cm) wide, then cooked on a hot surface.
-They kind of look like crêpes.
+Made from Masa Harina (see separate entry), water, and salt, with no leavener, this Latin American version of bread is flattened out into thin circles anywhere from 15 to 25 cm (6 to 10 inches) wide, then cooked quickly on a hot surface.

-English-speaking countries are mostly familiar with Corn Tortillas owing to their extensive use in Mexican food.
+English-speaking countries are mostly familiar with corn tortillas owing to their extensive use in Mexican food restaurants.

-Before baking Tortillas, such as when you are making Tortilla chips, to prevent them drying out in the oven either brush them with water or whiz them ever so briefly past running tap water.
+Before baking tortillas, such as when you are making tortilla chips, to prevent them drying out in the oven either brush them with water or spray lightly with cooking spray.

 See main entry on tortillas for suggestions on how to reheat tortillas.